How to build a churn prediction model that actually works

 Next to that, if you want to plug in retention campaigns, you need to train a model that reaches the same accuracy on new, unseen data.
 If this is not the case, you probably fell victim to data leakage.
 This occurs when your dataset contains information that is directly linked to churn.
-For example, a customer calls to customer service in order to announce he will stop his subscription next month.
+An example of telecom customer churn prediction, a customer calls to customer service in order to announce he will stop his subscription next month.
 A customer support agent encodes this in the CRM system.
 When incorporating this kind of data while training a model, you end up with accuracy scores that are through the roof.
 In reality, however, you’ll never be able to replicate these results.

 May I have your retention please!
 Personalized marketing to the rescue!

 Cool!
 You’ve built an accurate model that identifies customers likely to churn within a certain time frame.
 But now you need to find a way to retain them?
 Giving everyone a € 20 discount is probably not affordable and a bad idea overall.

 This point is not the end of the data science job.
 It’s also not the start of the marketing job.
 You have to fight this fight together!

 If you want your retention campaigns to be as effective as possible, it’s crucial to understand why a customer is at risk.
 And that dear friends, is the cherry on the cake you were looking for.
 It’s the key information that will allow you to be relevant and to turn someone likely to churn into a loyal customer.